 Recommendation #3- File control, collaboration and remote access

-At the time of writing this, War child has started executing some of the recommendations.
+At the time of writing this, War Child has started executing some of the recommendations.
 Partnered with RedBit, together we are working on first migrating War Child on to M365.
-RedBit is very excited to work with War Child is working towards maximizing the use of technology for the betterment of the nonprofits mission.
+RedBit is very excited to work with War Child in working towards maximizing the use of technology for the betterment of the nonprofits mission.